jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

   - If we do this, in the second pass we can match for any functions with `debugfs_node *` as a return type or argument instead of a regex

 - spatch needing two runs to work, or just not working at top level and only when run on individual files/directories
+  - Inspect the `.rej` files that patch makes!
+I see some of them have more changes than the change that was accepted.
+I think coccinelle is clearly stepping on itself
   - Ideas to fix
-    - Run without caching headers (`--no-include-cache`)
+    - Just run it more than once?
-    - Run in two steps: one with `--all-includes` and one without.
+    - (just changed fewer files) Run in two steps: one with `--all-includes` and one without.
 Maybe the problem is spatch runs a header in isolation and thinks nothing needs to change, but when it wants to change that same header when it reaches it from a C file it uses the cached no-change result.
       - `--include-headers` only really makes sense for ones with C code in them and for the fuzzy-matching "this looks like a debugfs dentry" stuff.
 If we split that into another pass then maybe it will work?
       - Also try this in conjunction with `--no-include cache`?
     - Run with more verbose options
     - Try using `make coccicheck` or whatever method to generate patches to see if it fixes the problem where some files don't get processed
       - Try Kees' method to use coccicheck <https://github.com/kees/kernel-tools/tree/trunk/coccinelle#run-in-parallel>
     - Need `--recursive-includes`?
+    - (didn't work) Run without caching headers (`--no-include-cache`)
     - (didn't work) Run without `--jobs` in case parallelism is the enemy
     - (didn't work) `--timeout=0` (drivers/scsi/lpfc is quite slow, for example)
       - When we hit the timeout, there is an error message like `EXN: Coccinelle_modules.Common.Timeout in ./security/selinux/selinuxfs.c`, so look for that